KennthShang/PhaBOX/README.md

 Jiayu Shang, Xubo Tang, Yanni Sun, PhaTYP: predicting the lifestyle for bacteriophages using BERT, Briefings in Bioinformatics, 2022;, bbac487, https://doi.org/10.1093/bib/bbac487
 ```

-### Possible Issues (updated by July 17th 2023)
-1. Inputs should be in FASTA format.
-2. The contigs' accession should begin with a letter.
-Only number (such as >1, >2, >3) is not allowed.
-3. Special characters such as '|', '~', '&', '$', ':', and '/' are not allowed in the contigs' accession/ID/name.
-4. The sequences should be made up of CAPITAL LETTERS.
-5. It is recommended to only input phage contigs when using PhaGCN, PhaTYP and CHERRY.

-## Update log
-* Oct.
-23th 2023: Currently, if CHERRY finds the CRISPRs match of the input phages, CHERRY will no longer call the model-predict function for host prediction.
-* Oct.
-25th 2023: According to our experimental results, to maintain the best precision, we revised the threshold for CRISPRs alignment to be: coverage > 0.95 and identity > 95